yan-ash/leaflet-challenge/README.md

 1. Part 2: Gather and Plot more Data

-- plot the tectonic plates dataset on the map.
+- plot the tectonic plates dataset on the map. when you click the plate border, it shows you the plate details.
   ![part2-img](img/part2.png)
 - add topographic map and street map to choose from
   ![part3-img](img/part3.png)